RTMecha/BetterLegacy/snapshots.md

 - Added opacity and hsv values to the getColorSlotHexCode modifier.
 - Added animateColorKF and animateColorKFHex modifiers.
 These allow you to animate both Beatmap Object and Background Object colors.
 - Added setShape modifier.
 This does exactly what the name suggests.
+- Added trailRendererHex modifier.
+Acts like the normal trailRenderer modifier, accept allows for hex codes for the colors.
 - Ported most compatible modifiers to BG objects.

 ### Editor